-In her first media conference as Prime Minister, Julia Gillard acknowledged she had not been elected Prime Minister by the Australian people.
-“And in coming months I will ask the Governor-General to call for a general election so that the Australian people can exercise their birthright to choose their Prime Minister.”
+Few in Australia have questioned her right to be Prime Minister.
+Despite the very presidential style of modern elections, people vote for MPs and they decide who leads them, and therefore the country.
+The media, so wrapped up in the exciting specifics of the overthrow, accepted the legitimacy of the Westminster system”.In her first media conference Julia Gillard acknowledged she had not been elected Prime Minister by the Australian people.
+“In coming months I will ask the Governor-General to call for a general election so that the Australian people can exercise their birthright to choose their Prime Minister.”

-Meanwhile Opposition Leader Tony Abbott came out with a curious denunciation of the coup.
+Opposition Leader Tony Abbott came out with a curious denunciation of the coup.
 He called it a political assassination (though Rudd may yet rise from that particular death) and an “ugly process” and said “Prime ministers should not be treated in this way.”
-Presumably Abbott must think it is ok for Opposition leaders to be treated that way.
+Presumably Abbott must think it is okay for Opposition leaders to be treated that way.

 Though he has no intention of doing anything about it, Abbott is correct in his criticism.
 Prime Ministers should not be appointed out of backroom deals and it can be changed.
 The Australian Constitution is silent on the matter of Prime Ministers and what exists are conventions to “assist the smooth operation of the legislature.”